 Research indicates that immigrants are disproportionately affected by poverty – 49 percent live with low income.
 Immigrant children and youth are more likely to live in lower-income household than Canadians (CCSD, 2000).
 These economic challenges related to immigrant parental unemployment and underemployment constitutes serious financial obstacles for immigrant and refugee youth’s ability to have full and equitable access to higher education.

 Ensuring that these youth receive an opportunity to reach their full potential and helping to build a strong, caring, and inclusive community is our collective responsibility.

-Complete and mail in the pledge card below to:
+To Donate; complete and mail the pledge card above to: